Scientific Name

 Description

 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
-See more at How to Grow and Care for Sempervivum.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots out as you repot.
+Leave the plant dry for a week or so, then water lightly to reduce the risk of root rot.

 Links